morrownr/USB-WiFi/The_Short_List.md

 [1] I have first hand experience with this adapter.
 [2] Longest range of any adapter that I have ever tested.
-[3] Excellent for 5 GHz AP mode (works well with a Raspberry Pi 4B to build your own WiFi router/access point)
+[3] Excellent for 5 GHz AP mode (works well with a Raspberry Pi 4B to build your own WiFi router/access point) [4] Only supports managed and monitor modes.
+Low cost.
 ````
 Criteria to make The Short List:

-1. Use an In-kernel driver (adapter is plug and play)
+1. Use an In-kernel driver (adapter is plug and play).
-2. Single State (usb_modeswitch not required)
+2. Single State (usb_modeswitch not required).
 3. Solid and stable with either a well documented track record or my own testing experience.
-4. Well built with good materials
+4. Well built with good materials.
 5. Widely available to purchase as a new product.

 -----